API documentation

 RGraph.AJAX.post(url, data, callback)

-Note: You could also use jQuery for AJAX queries:
+You could also use jquery

 <script>